sjkp/Microsoft-teams-docs/teams/bots.md

 ﻿# Creating bots for Microsoft Teams

-**TODO reviewers:** This topic is structured based on the [Getting Started with SKype Bots](https://docs.botframework.com/en-us/skype/getting-started/#navtitle) topic.
-Please review it carefully to make sure that the information correctly applies to Microsoft Team bots as well.
-Thanks!

 Build and connect intelligent bots to interact with Microsoft Teams users naturally through 1:1 chat.

 > **Note:** At this time, Microsoft Teams bots support 1:1 chat.
 They do not yet support channels or group chats.